DreamOfTheRedChamber/system-design-interviews/storage_mySQL/index_datastructure.md

   * Lots of rebalancing during inserting new nodes
   * Each nodes could only store one value while operating system load items from disk in page size (4k).
   * Tree too high which results in large number of IO operations

+# Skiplist
+* Will degrade to a linked list in the worst case.

 # B tree
 ## Structure